alwinb/reurl/README.md

 * Small code base.
 * Supports working with relative URLs.
 * Supports working with non-normalized URLs.
-* Optionaland configurable support for Windows drive letters and backslash separators.
+* Optional and configurable support for Windows drive letters and backslash separators.
 * Optional coercion to base URLs as defined in the [WhatWG URL Standard][1].

 [1]: https://url.spec.whatwg.org/